CEA Tutorial Section 5: Online Course and Offering Registration

 - Course Information and Description

 - CEU Information

 - Planning and Instructional Personnel

 - Course Offerings

-Provider Code & Name of ASHA Approved CE Provider
+Provider Code and Name of ASHA Approved CE Provider

-It is important that you include both the 4-letter Provider Code assigned by ASHA CE and the name of your organization that was approved by ASHA CE on the course registration form to ensure that the course is registered under the correct code and provider.
+Both the four-letter Provider Code (assigned by ASHA CE) and the name of your organization (approved by ASHA CE), must be included on the course registration to ensure that the course is registered under the correct code and provider name.
+For example:

 Provider Code: AAAE

 Name of ASHA Approved CE Provider: Massachusetts Speech Language Hearing Association

 In this section, you will also need to indicate the name of your current Provider Manager.